AlGepe/OmniSnippets_JS/docs/omni/onResult/addHtml.rst

 Arguments
 ~~~~~~~~~

-You need to inputs for this function the html code you want to be executed (as a single string), and the options.
+You need two inputs for this function the html code you want to be executed (as a single string), and the options.
 The options are the same as in the function :ref:`addText<addtxtinfo>` but we will detail them below.

 +---------+------------+----------+------------------------+